jmadison222/jamaratus/README.md

 # Installation

-On a robust system, the code might simply work, so let's try that.
+On a robust system, you might have all the system dependencies in place, so let's just jump right in.
 Do this:

 * Put everything from the `scripts` directory into any directory in your PATH.
 * Run `. jamaratus` at your command line.
 There is a space after that dot!